Do Coaches, Instructors & Volunteers Need Background & DBS Checks?

-Most people know that, if you’re going to work with children or young people, you need a DBS check.
+Most people know that, if you’re going to work with children or young people, you may be eligible for a DBS check.

 But what if you’re working with adults?
 Or what if you’re a sports coach, or an instructor?
 Or a volunteer at a charity or a sports club?